-- 4. The Defendants use TV personalities from reality real estate shows, including Scott Yancey from A&E's "Flipping Vegas," Doug Clark from Spike TV's "Flip Men," Drew Levin and Danny Perkins from HGTV's "Renovate to Rent," and Josh Altman from Bravo's "Million Dollar Listing Los Angeles," to attract consumers to free ninety-minute events (referred to as the "Preview Events") that are held primarily in hotel conference rooms throughout the United States.
-Defendants advertise their Preview Events primarily through infomercials and direct mailings, which falsely promise to show consumers during these events how to find properties at below market prices and get access to financing without using their own money or credit.
-Since January 2015, over 750,000 individuals have attended one of the Defendants' Preview Events. - 5.
-The Preview Events, however, do not teach students anything of value, but instead entice consumers to purchase additional training and tools at a paid three-day workshop (referred to as "Workshops").
-Defendants typically charge consumers \$1,147 to attend a Workshop.
-At the Preview Events, Defendants promise consumers that if they sign-up for one of the Workshops, they will get access to a proven system that has helped thousands of consumers become successful real estate investors, and that Defendants will provide all the training and support the consumers need to establish their own real estate businesses and make money.
+4. The Nudge Defendants use TV personalities, including Dean Graziosi who has appeared in infomercials promoting real estate investment books, Scott Yancey from A&E's "Flipping Vegas," Doug Clark from Spike TV's "Flip Men," Drew Levin and Danny Perkins from HGTV's "Renovate to Rent," and Josh Altman from Bravo's "Million Dollar Listing Los Angeles," to attract consumers to free ninety-minute events (referred to as the "Preview Events") that are held primarily in hotel conference rooms throughout the United States.
+The Nudge Defendants advertise their Preview Events primarily through infomercials and direct mailings, which falsely promise to show consumers during these events how to find properties at below market prices and get access to financing without using their own money or credit.
+Since January 2015, over 750,000 individuals have attended one of the Nudge Defendants' Preview Events.

+5. The Preview Events, however, do not teach students anything of value, but instead entice consumers to purchase additional training and tools at a paid three-day workshop

+(referred to as "Workshops").
+The Nudge Defendants typically charge consumers \$1,147 to attend a Workshop.
+At the Preview Events, the Nudge Defendants promise consumers that if they sign-up for one of the Workshops, they will get access to a proven system that has helped thousands of consumers become successful real estate investors, and that the Nudge Defendants will provide all the training and support the consumers need to establish their own real estate businesses and make money.

-- 6. Defendants primarily use the Workshops not to educate, but to sell consumers additional, more expensive products and services (referred to as "Advanced Training"), typically for tens of thousands of dollars.
-Under the guise of raising funds for real estate deals, Defendants ask consumers to fill out profiles detailing their personal finances, and encourage consumers to increase their existing credit card limits.
-Defendants also encourage consumers to obtain "funding" through a third-party.
+6. The Nudge Defendants primarily use the Workshops not to educate, but to sell consumers additional, more expensive products and services (referred to as "Advanced Training"), typically for tens of thousands of dollars.
+Under the guise of raising funds for real estate deals, the Nudge Defendants ask consumers to fill out profiles detailing their personal finances, and encourage consumers to increase their existing credit card limits.
+The Nudge Defendants also encourage consumers to obtain "funding" through a third-party.
 However, instead of providing funding, the third-party simply applies for a half-dozen or more personal credit cards on the consumer's behalf.
-Defendants then try to convince consumers to purchase one of Defendants' Advanced Training packages using their newly-available credit and other finances. - 7.
-Defendants continue to target consumers for additional sales even after the consumers purchase an Advanced Training package.
-From at least 2012 to 2016, as part of their Advanced Training packages, Defendants also promised consumers access to "exclusive" events called Buying Summits or Investor Expos where they could buy "turnkey" rental properties at below market value prices.
-However, Defendants were actually the ones selling or brokering these properties, and did so after marking up the price as much as 20% or more for their own profit.
-Defendants concealed their markups from consumers and, at times, even provided consumers with bogus sales comparables to convince consumers to purchase the properties at inflated prices. - 8.
-During and after the Advanced Training, Defendants also target consumers with telemarketing calls to induce additional sales, including access to a purported "Inner Circle"
+The Nudge Defendants then try to convince consumers to purchase one of the Nudge Defendants' Advanced Training packages using their newly-available credit and other finances.

+7. The Nudge Defendants continue to target consumers for additional sales even after the consumers purchase an Advanced Training package.
+From at least 2012 to 2016, as part of their Advanced Training packages, the Nudge Defendants also promised consumers access to "exclusive" events called Buying Summits or Investor Expos where they could buy "turnkey" rental properties at below market value prices.
+However, the Nudge Defendants were actually the ones selling or brokering these properties, and did so after marking up the price as much as 20% or more for their own profit.
+The Nudge Defendants concealed their markups from consumers and, at times, even provided consumers with bogus sales comparables to convince consumers to purchase the properties at inflated prices.

-personalized real estate coaching program for tens of thousands of dollars more.
+8. During and after the Advanced Training, the Nudge Defendants also target consumers with telemarketing calls to induce additional sales, including access to a purported "Inner Circle" personalized real estate coaching program for tens of thousands of dollars more.

-9. The vast majority of consumers who purchase the Defendants' products and services do not become successful real estate investors and do not make any money from Defendants' system, or even recover the cost of the Workshop or Advanced Training.
+9. The vast majority of consumers who purchase the Nudge Defendants' products and services do not become successful real estate investors and do not make any money from the Nudge Defendants' system, or even recover the cost of the Workshop or Advanced Training.
 Many consumers end up heavily in debt and, in numerous instances, consumers have lost their life savings.